k3vinphuong/2024-FEB_APIWebserver/readme.md

 ---

-## Exaplin the implemented models and their relationships, including how the relationships aid the database implementation.
+## Explain the implemented models and their relationships, including how the relationships aid the database implementation.

 ### User Model

 The user model represents a user in the system.
 The user model has a relationship with the meals model through a one to many relationship and is connected through the foreign key of 'user_id" in the meals model.
 This means that for every one user they can have many meals.

-'''py
     id = db.Column(db.Integer, primary_key=True)
     username = db.Column(db.String)
     email = db.Column(db.String, nullable=False, unique=True)